recursion/hotkeyCommander/README.md

 > The config portion will run in the plugin context
 > while the  hotkey engine will run in the extensions target window
 > instructions coming
-> but it will look like this
+> but it will look something like this
 ```
-// in the context where you will be running
+// in the context/file where you will be running
 // the configuration module
+const hotkeys = require('./myDefaultHotkeys')
 const hotkeyCommander = require('hotkeyCommander')
-hotkeyCommander.startConfigurator(targetElement, listenerElement)
+hotkeyCommander.startConfigurator(targetElement, listenerElement, {hotkeys})

 // then in the context where you want the keykeys to be responded to:
+const hotkeys = require('./myDefaultHotkeys')
 const hotkeyCommander = require('hotkeyCommander')
-hotkeyCommander.startEngine(listenerElement, responderObject)
+hotkeyCommander.startEngine(listenerElement, responderObject, {hotkeys})
 ```

 #### Development